 Our hero and Larry, being utterly ignorant of the manners and habits of the people amongst whom they were thrown, obeyed with the docility of little children-showing themselves thereby to be real men!
-Bunco, before darting away, seized an Indian gun, powder-horn, and shot-belt which had been left behind.
-The attack had been so sudden and unexpected that many of the savages had found it as much as they could do to save themselves. leaving their arms behind them.
+Bunco, before darting away, seized an Indian gun, powder-horn, and shot-belt which had been left The attack had been so sudden and behind. unexpected that many of the savages had found it as much as they could do to save themselves, leaving their arms behind them.
 Of course, therefore, no one had thought of encumbering himself with the weapons of the prisoners.
 Big Ben had thought of all this.
 His wits had long been sharpened by practice.
 He also knew that his white comrades would think only of escaping, and that there was no time to waste in telling them to look after their weapons.
-Giving them, therefore, the general direction to rush down the banks of the stream and get into the water, he quietly but quickly seized his own piece and the guns of our hero and the Irishman, together with one of the large powderhorns and bullet-bouches of the war-party; also two smaller horns and pouches.
+Giving them, therefore, the general direction to rush down the banks of the stream and get into the water, he quietly but quickly seized his own piece and the guns of our hero and the Irishman, together with one of the large powderhorns and bullet-pouches of the war-party; also two smaller horns and pouches.
 The securing of these cost him only a few seconds.
-When Will Osten and Larry had run at full speed for several hundred yards down the stream which flowed near to the spot where the war-party had encamped, they stopped to take breath and receive further instructions.
-The active trapper and Bunco were at their heels in a moment.
+When Will Osten and Larry had run at full speed for several hundred he as nd in ed.